CURENT/andes/docs/source/cases.rst

 (including equation evaluation, Jacobian, and factorization time) are reported in the following table.
 The computation time may vary depending on operating system and hardware.
+All the cases are original in MATPOWER 7.0.

 +--------------------------+------------+-----------------+----------+
 |        File Name         | Converged? | # of Iterations | Time [s] |